dubsquared/devopsblog/source/_posts/2013-05-02-chef-conference-recap.markdown

 date: 2013-05-02 21:43
 comments: true
 author: Jason Smith
-published: false
+published: true
 categories:
 - Chef
 - Automation
 ---
 {% img right images/2013-05-02-chef-conference-recap/opscode_wings.png 250 200  %}
 DevOps and automation are all the rage now a days and [Chef](http://opscode.com/chef) is at the forefront.
 I spent Thursday and Friday of last week at [ChefConf](http://chefconf.com) in San Francisco and heard some amazing presentations.
-The presentations were all recorded and are available on [YouTube](http://www.youtube.com/user/Opscode)
+The presentations were all recorded and are available on [YouTube](http://www.youtube.com/user/Opscode).

 I wrote last week about a couple of keynotes that I attended, which you can find [here](http://devops.rackspace.com/thoughts-from-chefconf-day-1.html).
 This post will share some more of the presentations I was able to attend, but also talk about the overall key points that all the speakers referenced.